PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 17:07:38
+Last updated: 2024-04-02 17:08:12
-Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson
+Random Quote: Without leaps of imagination, or dreaming, we lose the excitement of possibilities.
+Dreaming, after all, is a form of planning. - Gloria Steinem